Michael Pink: Training

-Pink was eight years old when he began his training at the Isobel Dunn School of Dance.
-At the request of Ursula Moreton, he auditioned for the Royal Ballet School in London, where he was accepted with a full scholarship, making him the first boy from York to attend the prestigious school.
-Here his passion for dance, and choreography in particular, was first noted and encouraged by the legendary founder of Britain's Royal Ballet, Dame Ninette de Valois, and the choreographer Sir Frederick Ashton.
-Pink's early creations earned him accolades, including winning the first Ursula Moreton Choreographic Competition.
+Pink trained at the Royal Ballet School in London.
+His passion for dance, and choreography in particular, earned him accolades, including winning the first Ursula Moreton Choreographic Competition.
 Whilst still a student at RBS he was invited by Sir Frederick Ashton to assist in choreographing the Anacat Fashion Show for HRH Princess Margaret.
 Upon graduation he attended the inaugural GulbenkianChoreographic Summer Program, led by Glen Tetley, Mary Hicks, and Dame Peggy van Praagh.

 London Festival Ballet

 In 1975, Pink joined the London Festival Ballet, under the directorship of Dame Beryl Grey.
 He quickly gained a reputation as an excellent partner, and danced many leading roles with ballerinas; Patricia Ruanne, Eva Evdokimova, Elisabetta Terabust, Lynn Seymour, and most noticeably, Natalia Makarova in John Cranko’s Onegin.
 Pink performed in works by Massine, Tetley, Bruce, Hynd, Tudor, Ashton, and Beriosova.
 His first choreographic work for the company, 1914, was nominated for a West End Theatre Award.
 He was also a recipient of the Royal Society of Arts Choreographic Award.
-During this time, Pink also became close friends with Rudolf Nureyev, serving as his répétiteur at both the Paris Opera, and La Scala Milan.
+During this time, Pink also became close friends with Rudolf Nureyev, serving as his répétiteur for his production of "Romeo and Juliet" at both Paris Opera and La Scala Milan.
 Pink states that this formative time with Nureyev taught him the necessity of finding a balance between work and life, saying "he gave me the confidence to be true to myself as a creative artist."